remix-run/remix/docs/guides/single-fetch.md

 With Single Fetch, if an `action` returns or throws a `Response` with a `4xx/5xx` status code, Remix will _not revalidate_ loaders by default.
 You can then opt-into revalidation on a per-route basis.
 If an `action` returns or throws anything that is not a 4xx/5xx Response, then the revalidation behavior is unchanged.
 The reasoning here is that in most cases, if you return a `4xx`/`5xx` Response, you didn't actually mutate any data so there is no need to reload data.

 Revalidation is handled via a `?_routes` query string parameter on the single fetch HTTP call which limits the loaders being called.
-This means that when you are doing fine-grained revalidation, you will have cache enumerations based on the routes being requested - but all of the information isin the URL so you should not need any special CDN configurations (as opposed to if this was done via a custom header that required your CDN to respect the `Vary` header).
+This means that when you are doing fine-grained revalidation, you will have cache enumerations based on the routes being requested - but all of the information is in the URL so you should not need any special CDN configurations (as opposed to if this was done via a custom header that required your CDN to respect the `Vary` header).

 This "functionality" is handled via the `future.unstable_skipActionErrorRevalidation` flag in React Router, which is always set to true when Single Fetch is enabled.